-While the end of Daylight Saving Time may seem like a relatively small change in timing, this adjustment can significantly interfere with children’s sleep habits, not to mention our own!
+While the beginning or end of daylight saving time may seem like a relatively small shift, the time changes can significantly interfere with children’s sleep habits and daily routines – not to mention our own!

 Unfortunately, our internal body clocks don’t change as quickly or as easily as the changing of our real-world clocks.
-It often takes a bit more time, effort and advanced planning to help us and our children adjust, so here are a few tried-and-true tips to make that transition a little easier.
+It often takes a bit more time, effort and advanced planning to help us and our children adjust.
+Here are a few tried-and-true tips to help your child Spring Forward and Fall Back.

 - Adjust nap time.
-As you help your child adjust to a bedtime that is an hour later than what they’re used to, don’t forget to also gradually shift nap time back a bit each day.
+As you help your child prep for a bedtime that is an hour later or earlier than what they’re used to, don’t forget to also gradually adjust nap time a bit each day, too!

 - Set the mood.
 Turning lights on and off at appropriate times and getting light-blocking blinds or shades in bedrooms can make the transition smoother.